CAIDA/submarine-cable-impact-analysis-public/README.md

 Our methodology can be divided into 4 steps.
 Each of them corresponds to a directory of this repository, which we specify below.

+## All python packages that are needed to be installed for the scripts to run smoothly
+* Wandio

 ### Collect candidate IP paths that could have crossed the cable.